Tips to Stay Safe and Cool in a Heatwave

 Cook with the stove when it's still cool outside.
 Use Instant Pot or Crockpot for cooking.
 Eat lighter meals like salad, fruit, cold meats, and sandwiches.
 Make fruit juice popsicles with ice cube trays and popsicle sticks.

 Close shades and curtains during the day when direct sunlight can enter the apartment.
-Add reflective covering inside windows exposed to the sun, such as aluminum foil or reflective mylar.

 Wear lightweight, loose-fitting and flowing clothes.
 Cotton texture keeps part of the fabric away from the skin, allowing for air channels to open up.
 Light colors reflect light and heat.
 Hats should have air circulation.